-- Law-enforcement officers as defined in § 9.1-101, - Employees of the Department of Forensic Science, - Employees of the Office of the Chief Medical Examiner, - Employees of the Department of General Services Division of Consolidated Laboratory Services, - Employees of the Department of Corrections designated as probation and parole officers or as correctional officers as defined in § 53.1-1, - Employees of regional jails, - School nurses,

-- Local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, - Other school board employees or individuals contracted by a school board to provide school health services, - Firefighters, and - Employees or other persons acting on behalf of a "public place" which means any enclosed area that is used or held out for use by the public, whether owned or operated by a public or private interest.
+- Pharmacists, - Health care providers providing services in a hospital emergency department, - Emergency medical services personnel as defined in § 32.1-111.1 - Law-enforcement officers as defined in § 9.1-101, - Employees of the Department of Forensic Science, - Employees of the Office of the Chief Medical Examiner, - Employees of the Department of General Services Division of Consolidated Laboratory Services, - Employees of the Department of Corrections designated as probation and parole officers or as correctional officers as defined in § 53.1-1, - Employees of regional jails, - School nurses. - Local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, - Other school board employees or individuals contracted by a school board to provide school health services, and - Firefighters.

 b.
-Required Training
+Required Order